shawnusaf/MELODIES-MONET/docs/appendix/machine-specific-install.rst

         $ conda install -c conda-forge esmf
         $ conda install -c conda-forge monet
         $ conda install -c conda-forge monetio

-.. [#ncar_jhub_kernel] Maintained by NCAR CISL and members of the MELODIES MONET development team.

 .. [#hera_no_pypi] Recent as of 12-Apr-2022.
 See :issue:`79`.